Aire Park

-Aire Park is a planned 24 acre mixed-use development in Hunslet, south of the city centre of Leeds, West Yorkshire, England.
+Aire Park is a 24 acre public park and mixed-use development in Hunslet, south of the city centre of Leeds, West Yorkshire, England.
 It is being developed by the international real estate organisation Vastint, and will mostly occupy the abandoned brownfield site of the former Tetley's Brewery.
 It is part of the Leeds South Bank development and is named after the River Aire, which flows nearby.

 As well as 8 acre of parkland, the development includes 1,400 new homes and almost 1 million sqft of commercial space.
 It will retain the Art Deco former brewery headquarters turned contemporary art gallery The Tetley, and Salem Chapel.